PhillGregory/SDM_Framework/README.md

 # SDM-XAI-Framework

 ## Overview
 This repository consists of a diagrammatic Species Distribution Modelling (SDM) framework pdf and example implementations of each stage in the flow chart.
 Existing species occurrence and environmental data has been sourced online and saved into the 'datasets folder.
-For the purpose of this IT artefact, the data contains tiger species occurrence data for the year 2023 along with the associated environmental data.
-The environmental data is taken for the year 2023 in India.
+For the purpose of this IT artefact, the data contains tiger species occurrence data for the years 2019-2023 along with the associated environmental data.
+The environmental data is taken for the years 2019-2023 in India.

 The diagrammatic SDM framework pdf file provides a flow chart of development steps with the end goal of producing an interpretable SDM by levraging domain knowledge.
 The overall IT artefact demonstrates how data can be sourced, processed, modelled, and interpreted.
 The "MaxEnt_Tigers_In_India.ipynb" provides code that can be used and adapted for creating MaxEnt species distribution models.
 In reality, the development flow would incorporate a domain expert at each developmental stage, as shown in the Species Distribution Modelling (SDM) framework pdf.